-CHM 103 General Chemistry I CHM 104 General Chemistry II

-CSI 102 Computer Science I: Introduction to Game Programming OR

-CSI 104 Computer Science I: Introduction to Robotics OR

-CSI 106 Computer Science I: Introduction to Multimedia Computing

-MTH 121 Calculus I MTH 122 Calculus II

-MTH 227 Differential Equations

-Four courses numbered 200 or greater that focus the student's interest in two of the disciplines; chemistry, computer science, mathematics, and physics.
+CHM 103 General Chemistry I CHM 104 General Chemistry II CSI 102 Computer Science I: Introduction to Game Programming OR CSI 104 Computer Science I: Introduction to Robotics OR CSI 106 Computer Science I: Introduction to Multimedia Computing MTH 121 Calculus I MTH 122 Calculus II MTH 227 Differential Equations PHY 121 General Physics I PHY 122 General Physics II Four courses numbered 200 or greater that focus the student's interest in two of the disciplines: chemistry, computer science, mathematics, and physics.
 Two courses numbered 300 or greater that continue the study in one or both of the chosen disciplines.

-PHYSICS (PHY)

-Department Chair: Associate Professor Jane Flood

-Associate Professor: Fadem Assistant Professor: Clark

-The study of physics enables students to develop the important skills of deductive and analytical reasoning.
+PHYSICS (PHY) Department Chair: Associate Professor Jane Flood Associate Professor: Fadem Assistant Professor: Clark The study of physics enables students to develop the important skills of deductive and analytical reasoning.
 It provides an understanding of natural phenomena and demands that the student be able to express an intuitive model of nature in mathematical terms.
 In short the study of physics is the study of problem-solving.
 The skills developed help to prepare the graduate for the ever-changing technical world in which we live and for life in general.
 PHY 105 Physics for Life, PHY 111 Introduction to Astronomy, PHY 113 Cosmology, and PHY 140 Physics of Music are designed to meet the needs of all students.
 PHY 121 General Physics I, PHY 122 General Physics II, and courses numbered 200 or greater are designed for those students preparing for careers in medicine, engineering, and specialized scientific fields.
-The major program is designed to provide a strong background in classical and modern physics and includes a substantial component of laboratory experience.
+The major is designed to provide a strong background in classical and modern physics and includes a substantial component of laboratory experience.
 Students who complete the major program will have an undergraduate training in physics that will enable them to find employment, teach at the secondary level, or attend professional or graduate school in a variety of fields and disciplines.

-Students seeking certification for the teaching of physics in secondary schools are required to take PHY 313 as the course numbered between 200 and 399.
+Teacher Certification Students seeking certification for the teaching of physics in secondary schools are required to take PHY 313 as the course numbered between 200 and 399.
+PROGRAM REQUIREMENTS Major Requirements Required Courses: